Javascript SEO – Best Practices on JS SEO for Beginners

 Why is JavaScript SEO important?

-Developers prefer JS and rave on different JS frameworks and libraries like Vue, Angular, React, Backbone, etc. They love JavaScript because it allows them to build highly futuristic web pages that end-users love to interact with.
+Developers prefer JavaScript and rave about various JavaScript development frameworks and libraries, such as Vue, Angular, React, and Backbone.
+They love JavaScript because it allows them to build highly futuristic web pages that end-users love to interact with.

-SEO experts will tell you that JS is sometimes horrible for your SEO, and they will also say that JS is important for them and will show you some statistics showing the sharp minimizing of traffic when a website starts to rely on client-side rendering.
+SEO experts will tell you that JS is sometimes horrible for your SEO, and they will also say that JS is important for them and will show you some statistics showing the sharp decline in traffic when a website starts to rely on client-side rendering.

 Both things said are right.